 Apertis provides suitably licensed, tested releases.

 Apertis aims to accomplish the following goals:

-- Ensure that all the software shipped in Apertis is open source or at least freely distributable, so that downstreams are entitled to use, modify and redistribute work derived from our deliverables.
+Ensure that all the software shipped in Apertis is open source or at least freely distributable, so that downstreams are entitled to use, modify and redistribute work derived from our deliverables.

-Apertis provides a number of pre-built images for Intel (64-bit) and ARM (32-bit and 64-bit) for evaluation on one of the Apertis reference hardware platforms.
+To facilitate evaluation of Apertis and to provide a foundation for further development, Apertis provides a number of pre-built images for Intel (64-bit) and ARM (32-bit and 64-bit) for use on the Apertis reference hardware platforms.